 Lori De Milto, MJ, is a freelance medical writer who helps her clients engage their audience(s) through targeted medical content.
 By focusing on marketing, De Milto began earning six figures within eighteen months of launching her freelance business.
 She has published three books on marketing for freelancers, most recently 7 Steps to High-Income Freelancing: Get the clients you deserve (2017).
 A fellow of the American Medical Writers Association (AMWA), De Milto has also received the President’s Award and frequently presents on marketing for freelancers at AMWA conferences.
 De Milto has two degrees in journalism from Temple University.

 Professor of Integrative Biosciences and Medical Humanities, Texas A&M University

-Barbara Gastel is Professor of Integrative Biosciences and Medical Humanities at Texas A&M University, where she coordinates the graduate program in science communication.
+Barbara Gastel teaches Fundamentals of Substantive Editing and Publication Ethics for UChicago's Medical Writing and Editing certificate program.
+She is also a Professor of Integrative Biosciences and Medical Humanities at Texas A&M University, where she coordinates the graduate program in science communication.
 She is first author of the current edition of How to Write and Publish a Scientific Paper and has published three other books.
 She has also played lead roles in international projects to train medical editors and teach scientific writing, and for a decade she edited the Council of Science Editors periodical, Science Editor.
 Her honors include a teaching award from the American Medical Writers Association and designation as an Honored Editor in the Life Sciences.
 Her MD and MPH are from Johns Hopkins.